 Claire Warrior, Senior Exhibitions Curator

-Temperatures outside could drop as low as -48°C overnight, -35°C by day.
+Temperatures outside could drop as low as -48°C overnight and -35°C by day.
 Conditions on board ship were not necessarily much warmer: previous expeditions reported the officers sitting round in their greatcoats below decks in freezing temperatures.
 But Franklin’s ships were fitted with a heating system that may have made life a bit more pleasant.

+The men were probably inspected every week for signs of scurvy.
 Sore gums were an early sign, but scurvy can mean that old wounds reopen, teeth loosen and the skin bruises easily.

 Expeditions were supplied with lemon or lime juice to prevent it, but it was a constant problem on polar expeditions, as fresh fruit and vegetables weren’t available.
-Inuit ate their meat raw, which ensured that they got enough vitamin C.
+Inuit ate their meat raw, which ensured that they got enough Vitamin C.

 Making magnetic and meteorological observations would have been a key part of the expedition’s scientific remit, but the men had to do so carefully.
 Placing cold metal instruments up to the eye could cause the skin to be damaged or even removed, and the men had to hold their breath to stop condensation forming on the glass parts.